MicrosoftDocs/azure-docs/articles/azure-maps/tutorial-search-location.md

 ## Add interactive data

 The map that we've made so far only looks at the latitude/longitude data for the search results.
-If you looked at the raw JSON that the Maps Search service returns, however, you see that a lot of information is returned about each gas station, including the name and street address.
+If you looked at the raw JSON that the Maps Search service returns, however, you see that it contains additional information about each gas station, including the name and street address.
 You can incorporate that data into the map with interactive pop-up boxes.

 1. Add the following lines to the *script* block, to create pop-ups for the points of interest returned by the Search Service: